-Responsible Officer: Director Engineering Services

-Attachments: "Greening Our City" Urban Tree Strategy
+File Id: qA358040 Responsible Officer: Director Engineering Services Attachments: "Greening Our City" Urban Tree Strategy 2018 - 2028

-The draft "Greening Our City" Urban Tree Strategy 2018 - 2028 was presented to councillors at the Councillor Briefing Session held on 4 December 2017 for their feedback, prior to the draft Strategy being released for community exhibition for a 28 day period during February 2018.
+The draft "Greening Our City" Urban Tree Strategy 2018 - 2028 was presented to councillors at the Councillor Briefing Session held on 4 December 2017 for their feedback, prior to the draft Strategy being released for community exhibition for a 28 day period from 19 February 2018.
 Following this consultation phase, Councillor and community feedback will be considered and the Strategy updated for final consideration by councillors, before being formally recommended for adoption.

-This report recommends that Council adopt the draft "Greening Our City" Urban Tree Strategy 2018 - 2028 and that it is released for community exhibition for a 28 day period during March 2018, and then brought back to Council to consider the community feedback before formally adopting the strategy.
+This report recommends that Council adopt the draft "Greening Our City" Urban Tree Strategy 2018 - 2028 and that it is released for community exhibition for a 28 day period from 19 February 2018, and then brought back to Council to consider the community feedback before formally adopting the strategy.